An Ode to Gregg Popovich, the Most Interesting Man in the NBA

 In 1986, Poppo led the Sagehens to their long-awaited championship season, reestablishing Pomona-Pitzer as a DIII powerhouse.

-After eight years, Larry Brown—for whom Popovich was a volunteer assistant under while Brown coached Kansas—invited him to join his staff with the San Antonio Spurs.
+After eight years, Larry Brown—for whom Popovich was a volunteer assistant under when Brown coached Kansas—invited him to join his staff with the San Antonio Spurs.
 Although he was initially hesitant to leave the college ranks, Pop accepted, completing his transition from AFA to DIII to the NBA.

 He Hired Himself as Head Coach